 The Venton Centre is owned and managed by RSPCA Cornwall Branch.

-Thanks to the generous support of the people of Cornwall, the Centre accepted its first cats and dogs for rehoming in 1996.
-Due to subsequent generous funding provided by Mrs Patricia Venton, phase 2 of the building project was completed in 1999.
+Thanks to the support of the people of Cornwall, the Centre opened to accept its first cats and dogs 1996.
+With subsequent generous funding from Mrs Patricia Venton, phase 2 of the building was completed in 1999.

-The Centre receives and rehomes unwanted or neglected dogs, cats and small animals from all over Cornwall.
-We also take in animals from RSPCA Inspectors, that sometimes need extensive veterinary treatment, rehabilitation and assessment, prior to being found new loving homes.
+The Centre receives unwanted or neglected dogs, cats and small animals from all over Cornwall.
+We also take animals from RSPCA Inspectors, that sometimes need extensive veterinary treatment, rehabilitation and assessment, prior to being found new loving homes.

-The Centre currently employs 25 staff, who are supported by an invaluable team of volunteers who attend regularly and help with cleaning and maintenance, dog walking, cat socialising and assist with our fundraising events.
+The Branch currently employs 28 staff and is supported by an invaluable team of volunteers who help with cleaning and maintenance, dog walking, cat socialising and assist with our fundraising events.
 We also have 3 charity shops, the proceeds from which bring in much needed additional funds.

-RSPCA Cornwall is an independent Branch of the RSPCA.
-The Branch is run under the RSPCA Branch rules by a Board of Trustees.
-We are responsible for all our own fundraising to run and maintain the Venton Centre and our various welfare campaigns in Cornwall.
-As an independent Branch, all money raised within Cornwall, stays in Cornwall to directly support the Rehoming Centre and the Branch’s animal welfare services in the County.
+RSPCA Cornwall is an independent charity, operating under RSPCA Branch rules and is run by a Board of elected Trustees.
+We are responsible for our own fundraising to run and maintain the Venton Centre and our various welfare campaigns in Cornwall.
+All money raised in Cornwall, stays in Cornwall to directly support the Rehoming Centre and the Branch’s animal welfare services in the County.

-The Branch holds 2 major fundraising events per year; The Summer Fete and Dog Show every June and Christmas Fayre in November, and relies on support from sponsors, donations, legacies and money raised from our Cornish Charity Shops.
+The Branch holds its own fundraising events and relies on support from sponsors, donations, legacies and money raised from our Charity Shops.

-The Branch holds an AGM every year, where local members of the RSPCA can attend to hear how the Branch has performed during the previous 12 months, review the annual accounts and vote to elect a new Committee to continue for the following year.
+The Branch holds an AGM every year, where local members of the RSPCA can attend to hear how the Branch has performed during the previous 12 months, review the annual accounts and vote to elect new Trustees to continue for the following year.